pexels divinetechygirl 1181263 scaled

 At just 15 years old, Gitanjali Rao was named Time magazine’s first-ever Kid of the Year for her invention of Tethys, a device that detects lead in drinking water faster and more affordably than existing methods.
 Inspired by the Flint water crisis, her work highlights how young innovators can create impactful solutions to pressing global issues.

 Breakthrough ideas can come from anywhere, and age is no barrier to innovation.
-Rao’s achievements demonstrate that fresh perspectives and emerging talent can generate game-changing solutions.
-Organizations should cultivate a culture that nurtures early-stage innovation, providing the right tools, mentorship, and platforms to encourage new voices and bold thinking.
+Rao’s achievements demonstrate that fresh perspectives and emerging talent can generate game-changing solutions, reinforcing the impact of women in innovation across all stages of experience.

 Reshma Saujani – Champion for Women in Tech

 Reshma Saujani is on a mission to close the gender gap in technology.
-As the founder of Girls Who Code, she has created a movement that equips young women with the skills and confidence to pursue careers in computer science—an industry where women remain underrepresented.
+As the founder of Girls Who Code, she has created a movement that equips young women with the skills and confidence to pursue careers in computer science, an industry where women remain underrepresented.

 Building a diverse workforce starts long before hiring.
 It requires investing in future talent.
-Saujani’s work highlights the importance of creating strong, diverse talent pipelines to sustain long-term innovation.
-Businesses that actively invest in education, mentorship, and inclusion initiatives are more likely to attract and retain top talent, ensuring a steady flow of new ideas and future leaders.
+Saujani’s work highlights the importance of creating strong, diverse talent pipelines to sustain long-term innovation and support the continued growth of women in innovation.

 Lisa Su – Transforming the Semiconductor Industry